Find out the problems you're trying to solve and discover the solutions as a team.

 Introduce yourself A) What school does your student go to?
 What subjects do they like/dislike?
 What sports do they play?
 What hobbies?
 What they did on the weekend?
 B) Write notes so you can ask them follow-up questions next week.

-Why is the student here?
-A) What ATAR, university course, rank, exam results, career does your student want?
+Why are your students goals?
+A) What ATAR, university course, rank, exam results, career, outcome does your student want?
 Does their ATAR goal align with the university course or career they want?
 If not, help them adjust.

 What does the student need to achieve?
 A) What is your student's current rank vs required rank?
 What don’t they understand?
 What do they think they need to work on?
 What did they think of their past reports, assessment tasks?
 How do they think they’re going to achieve their goals?
 B) Get them to show you a copy of their assessment schedule.